Child Disability Payment decision making guide

 - reasonable steps have been taken to tell the party about the hearing.

-- public order
+- the interests of public order

-- maintaining the confidentiality of sensitive information
+- in order to maintain the confidentiality of sensitive information

-- presence the First-tier Tribunal considers is likely to prevent another person from giving evidence or making submissions freely
+- whose presence the First-tier Tribunal considers is likely to prevent another person from giving evidence or making submissions freely